ahmadjamalkta/inet-showcases/visualizer/mobility/doc/index.rst

 About the Visualizer
 --------------------

-In INET, mobility of nodes can be visualized by :ned:`MobilityVisualizer` module (included in the network as part of :ned:`IntegratedVisualizer`).
-By default, mobility visualization is enabled, it can be disabled by setting :par:`displayMovements` parameter to false.
+In INET, the mobility of nodes can be visualized by :ned:`MobilityVisualizer` module (included in the network as part of :ned:`IntegratedVisualizer`).
+By default, mobility visualization is enabled; it can be disabled by setting :par:`displayMovements` parameter to false.

 By default, all mobilities are considered for the visualization.
 This